Chhatrapati Shivaji Terminus: Platforms

 CSMT has a total of 18 platforms—seven platforms are for suburban EMU trains and eleven platforms (Platform 8 to Platform 18) are for long-distance trains.

 Rajdhani, Duronto, Garib Rath and Tejas Express leave from Platform No. 18.
 Air-conditioned dormitories were inaugurated at CST on 16 April 2013.
 The facility has 58 beds for men and 20 for women.

-Long distance terminus

-Chhatrapati Shivaji Terminus has a long-distance terminus from platforms 8 to 18.
-The list of trains are in the table: